 Getting Started

 ZigZag is a versatile tool.
-It can be used to estimate and optimize the HW cost of running a DL workload on a given HW design under a multitude of constraints and settings.
+It can be used to estimate and optimize the hardware cost of running a DL workload on a given hardware design under a multitude of constraints and settings.

-As a first step, we use it to automatically optimize the way a NN is mapped onto a HW design.
+As a first step, we use it to automatically optimize the way a neural network is mapped onto a hardware design.

 First run

-The NN we are going to use for this first run is AlexNet.
-We provide an onnx model of this network in zigzag/inputs/examples/workload/alexnet.onnx.
+The neural network we are going to use for this first run is AlexNet.
+We provide an onnx model of this network in zigzag/inputs/workload/alexnet.onnx.
 The model has been shape inferred, which means that beside the input and output tensor shapes, all intermediate tensor shapes have been inferred, which is information required by ZigZag.

 Warning